 Educational gifts for kids don’t have to be boring.
 There are loads of cool science gifts, puzzles, family games and more which they won’t even realise they’re learning from.
 All of the gifts I have listed for you here are really affordable too – so there are no huge price tags to worry about.
 Just simple, affordable Christmas presents for kids to help them learn.

 I have always loved science and all things STEM, I even have a Masters degree in engineering.
-Nurturing a love of the sciences in my kids in a fun way is really important to me, and the John Adams science kits are a great way to do that.
-They provide a cool set of science experiments on a given topic that will entice them to learn something new.
+Nurturing a love of the sciences in my kids in a fun way is really important to me, and toys are always the first place to get them to engage.

 I don’t know a kid who hasn’t gone through a Paw Patrol phase at one point or another, and mine are both still in the midst of it.
 The Paw Patrol Smart Phone and Ryders Alphabet Tablet are great for introducing numbers and letters in a fun way.
 No pressure, just fun with Ryder and the pups with some learning along the way.